Table of Contents

-Benefits for PTSD may include payment for lost wages, medical expenses related to the PTSD.
+Benefits for post-traumatic stress disorder compensation may include payment for lost wages, medical expenses related to the PTSD.
 If it is proved that the employee would never fully recover, compensation for permanent mental health impairment would also be provided through workers’ compensation benefits.
 However, for minor trauma, the employee may get the time off work and treatment resources required for recovery.

 Veterans and PTSD Claims